 25th floor, Tower Wing

 Referrals are accepted from general dental practitioners, primary care dentists within the salaried services, general medical practitioners, paediatricians, and other medical and dental specialists.

 How to refer

 If your patient lives in a London borough

 You should refer your patient to community dental services (CDS) using the CDS dental referral form (PDF 151Kb).
 Details of which CDS office to send your referral to can be found on the CDS referral information document (PDF 308Kb).

 If your patient lives outside of London

 Please download the referral form (Word 67Kb) and send it by email or post using the details in the referral contacts box on this page.

-Patients with suspected cancer, acute dento-alveolar trauma (up to 48 hours old) or acute facial sepsis can be referred directly to us using the details found in the referrals contacts box on this page.
+Patients with suspected cancer, acute dento-alveolar trauma (up to 48 hours old) or acute facial swelling of dental origin can be referred directly to us using the details found above.

 If your patient has already been registered, you know their hospital number and you have relevant x-rays, the x-rays can be forwarded securely from your nhs.net email account to gst-tr.DentalRadiology@nhs.net, please state the patient hospital number as the reference.